secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/reachdesk/index.html.md

 ## How to use

-### Non-Marketo Campaigns
 All campaigns must have a Salesforce.com attached.
-If this campaign involves marketo, please skip to those instructions, otherwise follow directions below:
+If this campaign involves Marketo, please skip to [those instructions](handbook/marketing/marketing-operations/reachdesk/#marketo-campaigns), otherwise follow directions [below](handbook/marketing/marketing-operations/reachdesk/#salesforce-campaigns).

+Please use this (Mural TO BE CREATED) to determine your setup.

+### Salesforce Campaigns
 1. Clone [SFDC template](https://gitlab.my.salesforce.com/7014M000001vgGz) and fill in all necessary fields.
 You must clone because this template contains the  correct member statuses for the integration.
 1. Make sure bizible touchpoints are set to `Include only "Responded" Campaign Members`
 1. Create your ReachDesk Campaign